The Basics of Trend Trading

 You might also notice that asset prices during rising and falling trends tend to move in waves.
 For example, a stock price during a rising trend might rise a little, then make a brief dip before rising again, and so on.
 The inverse would be true for falling trends.

-The end of a rising wave is known as a local, or swing, high.
-The end of a falling wave is a local, or swing, low.
+The end of a rising wave is known as swing high.
+It’s the price peak before a downturn.
+The end of a falling wave is called a swing low — the low point before prices rise.
 Traders will often zero in on these moments, using them to their advantage, helping them make buy or sell decisions, or using them as key data points for other types of analysis.

 Because of their low volatility, rising trends may be relatively easy for the average investor to trade in.
 That said, the countertrends tend to be short and shallow, which can mean it’s not always easy to know when to jump on board.

-Falling, or “bearish” trends are characterized by a series of lower swing lows and lower swing highs.
+“Bearish” or falling trends are characterized by a series of lower swing lows and lower swing highs.
 In other words the wave pattern starts to reverse itself.
 The falling trend markedly differs from a rising trend because there is more volatility, and highs and lows are quick to follow each other.

 Falling trends can be tricky for the average investor to negotiate due to their inherent volatility.
 Price movements and countertrends can be big, which can make them exciting to investors, but can also make it difficult to profit off the trend.